HesthaNeo/hq-phones-hosts/README.md

 <img width="552" height="173" alt="Screenshot 2026-04-11 233006" src="https://github.com/user-attachments/assets/5eaa3e81-60d2-461d-99c7-923621ec379e" />
 </p>
 <h1><u>Milestone 7: HQ Server, Phones and Hosts</u></h1>
-    <p>Fifth phase, we will install 1 CISCO2911/K9 with ipbasek9 and uck9 licensing to act as the local call control for HQ and Branch 2 as well as the HQ PSTN Gateway.</p>
+    <p>Sixth phase, we will install Cisco CP-7960 VoIP phones and configure DHCP services for the data network hosts on the data network DHCP server (HQ-Server).
+In this network we do not have an internal DNS server so we will use external DNS via Google (8.8.8.8).</p>
     <h2><strong><u>Configuration Steps</u></strong></h2>
     <p><b>Step 1: Rack, Mount, and Power On The Cisco 2911 Router</b></p>
     <p><b>Step 2: Basic Router Configurations (Hostname, NTP, Domain-Name, SSH, Etc)</b></p>